StarlingUAS/ProjectStarling/docs/docker-images/starling-sim-ardupilot.md

 dictates the position of the vehicle within a 16 by 16 grid, with the position of `AP_HOME` at the (0,0) position.
 The grid lines are laid out at 1m separations.
 As a SYSID of 0 is invalid, no vehicle will be placed directly on the `AP_HOME` position.

+### `AP_USE_GAZEBO`

+When set, `AP_USE_GAZEBO` will cause the SITL to connect to an instance of the ArduPilot plugin running as part of a Gazebo model.
+At present, this will use the default IP and port pair: 127.0.0.1:9002/9003

 ## Dockerfile Build Arguments